-- Determining the state of network resources and available levels of performance for the end-to-end path of the traffic flow - Allocating and controlling network resources along the end-to-end path of the traffic flow - Providing mechanisms to arbitrate and prioritize who gets or keeps service when it is contended for - Providing mechanisms to account and possibly bill for service
+- Determining the state of network resources and available levels of performance for the end-to-end path of the traffic flow. - Allocating and controlling network resources along the end-to-end path of the traffic flow. - Providing mechanisms to arbitrate and prioritize who gets or keeps service when it is contended for.